 Nearly 80% of clinical information in electronic health records (EHRs) is unstructured.
-This puts physicians in a catch-22: Converting data into a “structured” format would make it available for analysis.
-Unfortunately, structuring data would also cause physicians to lose a lot of nuance with their patients, which could impede the quality of care they provide.
+This puts physicians in a catch-22: converting data into structured format would make it available for analysis.
+Unfortunately, structuring also cause to lose lot of nuance with their patients, which could impede the quality care they provide.

 Despite this challenge, more healthcare delivery businesses will use big data analytics for healthcare.
 Gartner research (available to clients) says technology enhancements in core applications will boost the quality of EHRs, revenue cycle management, and population health management.
 This is good news since Stanford Medicine predicts that healthcare data will produce 2,314 exabytes by 2020.

 But that left us wondering: How do businesses use big data analytics for healthcare today?

 The state of big data analytics for healthcare

 GetApp surveyed nearly 500 leaders at small and midsize businesses.
 (You can learn more in our methodology section.)
 We learned that healthcare:

 - Has the highest utilization rate of data.